ar37-rs/xfce4-termux/README.md

 ~/xfce4 flip=false
 ```

-Force termux-x11 using bgra texture format (a bit faster for some supported GPUs)
+Force termux-x11 using bgra PixelFormat (a bit faster for some supported GPUs)
 ```
 ~/xfce4 bgra=true
 ```